directus-labs/guest-authoring/Build a URL Shortener with React, TypeScript, and Directus/index.md.md

 4. If a matching short link is found, it updates the short links `click` property by `1` via the `updateItem` composable from Directus API.
 5. Finally, the user is redirected to the URL associated with the short link using the `window.location.assign` method.

 Finally, if an error occurs during the data fetching process, the error is caught and logged to the console.
-The `LinkRoute` component also returns the error message if the slug is invalid.
+The `LinkRoute` component returns the error message if the slug is invalid.

 Browser Output: